LLeavesG/eBPFDexDumper/README_en.md

 **Note**: On other Android versions you may need minor adjustments and rebuild.

 ## Prerequisites
-Before dumping, it's recommended to remove the app's OAT optimization output to avoid `cdex` or empty results.
-You can do this manually, or let the tool remove it automatically with `--clean-oat`:
+The tool automatically removes the app's OAT optimization output to avoid `cdex` or empty results.
+For manual operation:
 - Find base path: `pm path <package>`
 - Remove oat folder: delete the app's `oat/` directory under `/data/app/.../<package>/`